Guide to Visiting Roosevelt Island in New York, NY

 • Don’t let the rain deter you from visiting.
 El Yunque sees over 200 days of rain.
 It is a rainforest after all…but that also leads to the vibrant green colors you will see.

-Things to Do in One Day in the El Yunque National Forest
+Things to Do in One Day in El Yunque National Forest

 Hint: I’ve included my own one-day El Yunque National Forest itinerary to make your life even easier.
 It’s located right below this list!